Last updated on April 15, 2026

 MTGA, on the other hand, has maybe three major innovations that drastically change what it feels like to play Magic the Gathering digitally.

 Secondly, the autotapper.
 This saves an incredible amount of time over the course of the game.
 When you click and drag a card onto the battlefield, your lands just tap for you in a (mostly) appropriate fashion without you having to either figure out which to tap or having to click on each one individually.
-It's wonderful.
+It's an option that is wonderful.

 Finally, the auto-passing of priority.
-In Magic Online, the default seems to be to have a lot of “stops” where each player has to manually click “ok” to keep play progressing.
-In Arena, if a player has no valid moves to make, the game is just zoomed forward to the next point when a play can be made.
+In Magic Online, the default is to keep a lot of โstopsโ where each player has to manually click โokโ to progress the game.
+In Arena, if a player has no valid moves to make, the game zooms forward to the next point when a play can be made.
 Again, a huge time saver.

 Grinding and Events